Datatab

-The weighted Cohens Kappa is a measure of the agreement between two ordinally scaled samples and it is used whenever you want to know if the measurement of two people agree.
-The two people measuring something are called raters.
+Weighted Cohen's kappa is a measure of the agreement between two ordinally scaled samples and is used whenever you want to know if two people's measurements agree.
+The two people who measure something are called raters.

-The Cohens Kappa takes into account whether or not the two raters measured the same thing, but it does not take into account the degree of disagreement.
-What if you don't have a nominal variable, but you have an ordinal variable?
+Cohen's kappa takes into account whether the two raters measured the same thing or not, but it does not take into account the degree of disagreement.
+What if you don't have a nominal variable but an ordinal variable?

 If you have an ordinal variable, that is, a variable in which the characteristics can be ordered, then of course you want to take that order into account.